F-theory and All Things Rational: Surveying U(1) Symmetries with Rational Sections: with Matter

 It shall always be supposed, without loss of generality, that one section, the zero-section, shall intersect the component $F_0$.
 Up to inverting the order of the simple roots there are three distinct codimension one fiber types once this information about the additional rational section is included.
 These are, using the notation introduced in \cite{Kuntzler:2014ila},

 corresponding to the three configurations shown in figure \ref{fig:I5Codim1}.

 The $U(1)$ generator comes from the Shioda map as applied to the extra rational section, $\sigma_1$.
-The Shioda map associates to a rational section $\sigma_1$ an element $\mathcal{S}(\sigma_1)$ in $H_{d-1}(Y, \mathbb{Z})$ which is perpendicular to all horizontal divisors (i.e. divisors pulled back from the base), the zero section as well as the Cartan divisors, associated to the $F_i$, which ensures that the non-abelian $SU(5)$ gauge bosons are uncharged under the $U(1)$ \cite{Morrison:2012ei}.
+The Shioda map associates to a rational section $\sigma_1$ an element $\mathcal{S}(\sigma_1)$ in $H_{2d-2}(Y, \mathbb{Z})$, where $d$ is the complex dimension of $Y$, which is perpendicular to all horizontal divisors (i.e. divisors pulled back from the base), the zero section as well as the Cartan divisors, associated to the $F_i$, which ensures that the non-abelian $SU(5)$ gauge bosons are uncharged under the $U(1)$ \cite{Morrison:2012ei}.
 In order to compute $U(1)$ charges of matter, we are interested in the intersection of the Shioda map with curves in the fiber, for which the subtractions from contributions of horizontal divisors are not relevant, and we therefore define $S(\sigma_1)$ to be such that \be S(\sigma_1) \cdot_Y C = q(C) \,, \ee the charge under the $U(1)$.
 In this way the Shioda map is specified by the codimension one data of the fibration.
-For $SU(5)$ with Mordell-Weil group rank one the Shioda divisors are
+For $SU(5)$ with Mordell--Weil group rank one the Shioda divisors are

+To arrive at the specific forms above some further assumptions need to be made for the divisor $S(\sigma_1)$ that generates the $U(1)$ symmetry from the Shioda map.
+Imposing orthogonality to the $SU(5)$ Cartan divisors specifies the above up to a multiplicative constant.
+This constant is fixed by the requirement that $S(\sigma_1)$ should be integral, and that there should be no other integral divisor $D$ such that $S(\sigma_1) = m^\prime D$ for some $|m^\prime| > 1$.
+The last condition is required for the $U(1)$ symmetry to be normalized appropriately.
+Assumption (4.) in section \ref{sec:Assumptions} is precisely that there does not exist such an integral divisor $D$.